Expatria-Technologies/RT_Jog_Controller/README.md

 ## Assembly

-Most users choose to assemble the Jog2K Deluxe edition of the mechanical design.
+Most users choose to assemble the [Jog2k Deluxe](https://github.com/Expatria-Technologies/Mods-Accessories/blob/main/Expatria/Jog2K_Deluxe) edition of the mechanical design.
 These are a series of community updates that increase the polish and legibility of the Jog2K.

 Upon receipt of the Jogger, the small interface module should be snapped off from the main PCB if it is not already.
 This module is installed on the 5 and 4 pin QWIIC/I2C headers on the GRBLHAL2000 or Flexi-HAL board.
 The reason the module is included with the Jog2K is due to part availability challenges.
 Different interface designs may be used as parts go in and out of stock, and therefore the interface module is included to ensure compatibility.